React Engineer - X

 - Ability to dive into complex problems.
 You should be able to quickly assess, understand, and iterate upon aspects of our codebase.

 - Ready and willing to ask and answer questions.
 If you're comfortable saying you're unsure, asking for help; but equally reaching out to assist others, you'll be an incredible addition to our team.
 We thrive because of continuous learning.
 First-time mistakes should be celebrated, not blamed.

 - Avoid monolithic deliverables.
 You scope and stage your work into well-defined milestones to ship.

 - Past work with front-end infrastructure.
 Perhaps you've created your company's design system, written a Babel plugin, or written complex React components.
 It would be great if you could address this in your cover letter!

 - You've contributed to a design system before.
 You have worked on enterprise components in the past, maybe for internal use in your company.
 You have built complex and advanced features while making sure the accessibility was fully functional.

 - You've maintained an active repository before.
 Maybe you've helped maintain a popular open-source repository, or perhaps you've worked on internal repositories that saw contributions from multiple teams.
 Previous experience with highly active repository workflows is a definite plus for this role.

 - You have contributed code to MUI before.
 A history of contributing to MUI would be a definite plus.

-Competitive compensation of up to $140,000 USD/year, depending on the profile.
-It could go higher for a person that can significantly push the mission forward.
-You can find the other perks & benefits in the careers page.
+Competitive compensation depending on the profile and location.
+We are ready to pay top market rates for a person that can significantly push the mission forward.
+You can find the other perks & benefits on the careers page.